Maryland in the American Civil War: Battle of Front Royal

 Because Maryland's sympathies were divided, many Marylanders would fight one another during the conflict.
-On May 23, 1862, at the Battle of Front Royal, the 1st Maryland Infantry, CSA was thrown into battle with their fellow Marylanders, the Union 1st Regiment Maryland Volunteer Infantry.
+On May 23, 1862, at the Battle of Front Royal, the 1st Maryland Infantry, CSA was thrown into battle with their fellow Marylanders, the Union 1st Maryland Infantry Regiment.
 This is the only time in United States military history that two regiments of the same numerical designation and from the same state have engaged each other in battle.
 After hours of desperate fighting the Southerners emerged victorious, despite an inferiority both of numbers and equipment.
 When the prisoners were taken, many men recognized former friends and family.
 Major William Goldsborough, whose memoir The Maryland Line in the Confederate Army chronicled the story of the rebel Marylanders, wrote of the battle:

 Among the prisoners captured by William Goldsborough was his own brother Charles Goldsborough.

 On 6 September 1862 advancing Confederate soldiers entered Frederick, Maryland, the home of Colonel Bradley T. Johnson, who issued a proclamation calling upon his fellow Marylanders to join his colors.
 Disappointingly for the exiles, recruits did not flock to the Confederate banner.
 Whether this was due to local sympathy with the Union cause or the generally ragged state of the Confederate army, many of whom had no shoes, is not clear.
 Frederick would later be extorted by Jubal Early, who threatened to burn down the city if its residents did not pay a ransom.
 Hagerstown too would also suffer a similar fate.

 "Bloody Antietam"

 One of the bloodiest battles fought in the Civil war (and one of the most significant) was the Battle of Antietam, fought on September 17, 1862, near Sharpsburg, Maryland, in which Marylanders fought with distinction for both armies.
 The battle was the culmination of Robert E. Lee's Maryland Campaign, which aimed to take the war to the North.
 Lee's Army of Northern Virginia, consisting of about 40,000 men, had entered Maryland following their recent victory at Second Bull Run.

 While Major General George B. McClellan's 87,000-man Army of the Potomac was moving to intercept Lee, a Union soldier discovered a mislaid copy of the detailed battle plans of Lee's army, on Sunday 14 September.
-The order indicated that Lee had divided his army and dispersed portions geographically (to Harpers Ferry, West Virginia, and Hagerstown, Maryland), thus making each subject to isolation and defeat in detail - if McClellan could move quickly enough.
+The order indicated that Lee had divided his army and dispersed portions geographically (to Harpers Ferry, West Virginia, and Hagerstown, Maryland), thus making each subject to isolation and defeat in detail – if McClellan could move quickly enough.
 However, McClellan waited about 18 hours before deciding to take advantage of this intelligence and position his forces based on it, thus endangering a golden opportunity to defeat Lee decisively.